deery wakes up.

 Four weeks ago Monday, I get a letter from my book-keeping job at Santa Clara Auto.
 The letter asks if I want to continue the medical.

-“if someone gets let go, the law says we got to give `em the option to continue the medical.
+She goes, “if someone gets let go, the law says we got to give `em the option to continue the medical.
 It’s the law.
+It’s called COBRA.
 You want it to continue or not?”

 “Michael didn’t… ?”